Welthungerhilfe/ChildGrowthMonitor/README.md

 The main advantages of our solution compared to traditional measurement methods are that the Child Growth Monitor:

-- delivers gold-standard accuracy measurements
+- delivers accurate anthropometric measurements (close to minimum error threshold)
 - enables anyone with supported smartphone to be an expert for anthropometric measurements
 - is faster
 - is easier to do and less stressful for everyone involved
 - gets rid of unreliable, bulky and expensive hardware
 - eliminates the possibility to manipulate data

-We will set up the Child Growth Monitor as a non-profit, open source Social Business.
-Our goal is to maximize impact, that means ensuring that our users can get children out of hunger.

 ### Impact during the corona crisis

-Measuring malnutrition has been stopped in many developing countries due to Covid-19.
-Traditionally, children need to be touched to be measured.
+Measuring malnutrition had been stopped in many developing countries due to Covid-19.
+Traditionally, children need to be touched to be measured which was not possible during Covid-19.
 Our app offers a no-touch solution.